 Other Conditions:

-• some uses such as (1) constructing works of architecture, (2) preparing copies of computer programs, or (3) preparing copies in digital form of compilations in digital form, are forbiden
+- some uses such as (1) constructing works of architecture, (2) preparing copies of computer programs, or (3) preparing copies in digital form of compilations in digital form, are prohibited

 Introduced/last updated: 01 July 2005

 Remarks: The exception extends to the rights of performers (art.
-45(3) of the Law), phonograms producers (art.
+45(3) of the Law), photographers (art.
+49a(4) of the Law), phonograms and film producers (art.
 46(3) of the Law) and broadcasting organisations (art.
 48(3) of the Law).
+There is no reference for the press' publishers' right.

 Art.
 11(2) requires that when a work is used publicly under an exception, the source must be, as a general rule, stated to the extent and in the manner required by proper usage.
 It also requires that the work must not be altered more than necessary for the intended use.